RafalU98/PJATK_Projekt_BSI/README.md

-# Projekt_BSI
-# Authors: Rafał Ubermanowicz, Marcin Rozkwitalski
+# Projekt_BSI by Rafał Ubermanowicz, Marcin Rozkwitalski
 Projekt for BSI classes PJATK-Gdańsk 2020  (Maintenance and Reliability)

 Our Tasks: